aerospike/aerospike-client-nodejs/examples/benchmark/README.md

 ## Setup

-In order to run the examples you should first run:
+From the current directory, you should be able to run the following to install the client:

-    $ sudo npm link aerospike
+	$ npm install ../../

-This will resolve the dependecies needed for the examples.
+## Programs

-## programs
+The following are the programs in this directory:

 - `main.js` – The main benchmark program, which runs multiple batches of operations against an Aerospike cluster.
 The program can run for a specified number of iterations